rohanmaniwade/simpleThesis-typst/simple-thesis/05_data_acquisition.typ

 ]<frequencycomparison>

 Applying the frequency‑dependent linear scaling reduced the mean absolute frequency error from approximately 35.9% to 7.4% across 29 modes (≈79% relative reduction).
-The worst‑case error decreased from 93.0% to 24.1%.
+The worst case error decreased from 93.0% to 24.1%.
 Improvements were most pronounced for higher modes, where the unscaled deviations were largest.
 A small deterioration was observed in a few low‑order modes (e.g., Modes 6–8), which reflects the bias of a single global linear fit.

-== Accelerometer Placement
+== Accelerometer placement

-Accelerometer placement was driven by mode shapes from ANSYS together with the impulse‑hammer modal test.
-Two boundary conditions were reviewed: free free (unconstrained) and with mounting constraints representative of the fixture.
+Accelerometer placement was driven by mode shapes from ANSYS together with the impulse hammer modal test.
+Two boundary conditions were reviewed, free-free (unconstrained) and with mounting constraints representative of the fixture.
 In both, antinodes of the first bending mode were selected as primary locations to maximise signal to noise and avoid nodal lines, subject to component clearance, adhesive area, and cable routing @ci_pcb_modal_2020.
 The mode 1 shapes for both cases are shown in @mode1wconstraints and @mode1woconstraints.

 To separate bending and torsion with a small channel count, sensors were distributed to regions with distinct modal participation.
-This follows information‑based optimal sensor placement principles; independence was checked pragmatically with coherence and Auto‑MAC to ensure good data quality @zacharakis2024_osp_tf @ci_pcb_modal_2020.
-Auto‑MAC (Automatic Modal Assurance Criterion) is a statistical measure that evaluates whether different vibration modes can be clearly distinguished from one another.
-Good Auto‑MAC values confirm that the sensor locations provide independent modal information rather than redundant measurements.
+This follows information based optimal sensor placement principles with independence verified through coherence measurements to ensure good data quality @zacharakis2024_osp_tf @ci_pcb_modal_2020.

 Instrumentation effects were minimised.
-Miniature sensors with short leads limited mass loading, and the PCB was suspended during hammer tests to approximate free free boundary conditions.
-The resulting frequency response functions did not show mass‑loading artefacts, indicating that the measured behaviour reflected the structure rather than the instrumentation @ci_pcb_modal_2020.
+Miniature sensors with short leads limited mass loading, and the PCB was suspended during hammer tests to approximate free-free boundary conditions.
+The resulting frequency response functions did not show mass loading artefacts, indicating that the measured behaviour reflected the structure rather than the instrumentation @ci_pcb_modal_2020.

 Placement was also aligned with reliability.
-Solder‑joint fatigue correlates with relative displacement and local stress near components, so measuring in component‑dense regions that coincide with dominant bending and torsion shapes links dynamics to durability.
+Solder joint fatigue correlates with relative displacement and local stress near components, so measuring in component dense regions that coincide with dominant bending and torsion shapes links dynamics to durability.
 Increasing board stiffness is known to shift modes and reduce relative displacement at the joints @doranga2022_pcb_stiffening.
-With these considerations, two miniature triaxial accelerometers and one triaxial accelerometer were installed at antinodes of the first bending mode that persist across both boundary conditions.
+With these considerations, three triaxial accelerometers were installed at antinodes of the first bending mode that persist across both boundary conditions.

 #let img1 = box(stroke: 1pt+black, inset: 0em)[#image("../../Images/ANSYS_backendmodal_screenshots/Backend without constraints/mode1_2.png")]
 #let img2 = box(stroke: 1pt+black)[#image("../../Images/ANSYS_backendmodal_screenshots/Backend with constraints/mode1_4.png")]